-There have been no new accounting pronouncements adopted in the period.
+There have been no new accounting pronouncements adopted in the period or issued but not yet adopted by us which are expected to have a material impact on our Consolidated Financial Statements.

 3. INVENTORIES

 The composition of inventories is as follows (in thousands):